 Did you know that you can make a chai tea latte with many different kinds of tea?
 Try different loose-leaf black teas, such as Assam, Ceylon, or English Breakfast, to find the flavor you like best.

 Need a little boost?
 Add a shot of espresso for a caffeine boost.
-The strong flavor of espresso and the spicy notes in chai are a great match.
+The strong flavor of espresso and the spicy notes of chai are a great match.

 Looking for a cozy autumnal taste?
 Add some pumpkin spice to your latte for a tasty holiday twist.